cni-iisc/cni-website/_newsletters/2023/feb.md

 # Upcoming events

-events_headline: We have four seminars and one thesis defence this month.
+events_headline: We have five seminars  this month.

 events:
     - name: Age-distortion tradeoffs